 Color can be so CONFUSING!
 We’ll do our best to break down the differences and help you decide which swatch books you should be using.
+To read about the mood behind color, check out our Color Theory post.

 First, What’s the Difference?